The proven two-sided marketplace playbook, based on 10+ years of experience

 - Why is your solution better?

-You could also already list your assumptions about your value proposition and user acquisition channels.
+You can also list your assumptions about your value proposition and user acquisition channels.

-Ask them open-ended questions about how they currently solve the problem you're tackling.
+Focus on open-ended questions about how they currently solve the problem you’re tackling.
 Try to understand their experience and their pain points.
+Here are some examples of questions to ask:

-After going through this process, you should have a relatively good idea of your users' problem – and how it could be solved.
-As marketplace investor Mathias Ockenfels told us: "If your marketplace doesn't solve a real problem, it doesn't have a reason to exist."
+After going through this process, you should have a relatively good idea of your users’ problems and how they could be solved.
+As marketplace investor Mathias Ockenfels told us: “If your marketplace doesn’t solve a real problem, it doesn’t have a reason to exist.”

 Marketplaces with the best supply win customers.
 Marketplaces with lots of customers attract the best supply.